fxlui/movietickets/README.md

 # movietickets
-A cinema booking system made for an assessment (under development)
+A cinema booking system made for a school assessment
 ## Dependencies
 Python 3(.6) with PyQt5
 ## Usage